-Often times the sales team can view a CRM as a tool for management that is a road block to them completing their tasks.
-Training and education can help them to fully understand how a CRM can make their jobs easier.
+Often times the sales team can view a CRM as a tool for management that is a roadblock to them completing their tasks.
+Training and education can help them to fully understand how they can make their jobs easier.
 Make sure that the training relates to their sales process so that they can see how it can be applied to their typical day.

-The CRM isn’t aligned properly to the sales process
+The CRM isn’t aligned properly with the sales process

-In order to remedy this, make sure you choose a CRM that is both flexible and customizable.
-You need to be able to adapt your CRM to your company’s processes and it must be flexible enough to assist each sales person in their own individual way of working.
+Therefore, in order to remedy this, make sure you choose a CRM that is both flexible and customizable.
+You need to be able to adapt your CRM to your company’s processes and it must be flexible enough to assist each salesperson in their own individual way of working.

 The data stored in the CRM isn’t useful

-In order to maintain your CRM’s integrity, make sure data is cleaned regularly, implement features to standardize your data and use data duplication removal tools.
+However, in order to maintain your CRM’s integrity, make sure data is cleaned regularly, implement features to standardize your data, and use data duplication removal tools.
 Look into assigning a CRM manager to ensure that the system’s data is up to date, relevant and high quality.

 In conclusion, the bottom line is that CRM effectiveness comes down to communication.
 Get your team on board by starting the conversation and create an atmosphere where your team isn’t afraid to ask questions and get educated.
 This will help you reap all of the benefits of CRM and propel your business toward success.
 If you are looking for technology and business processes improvement to help you propel your business toward success, contact us today!